meows/racket/tests/logarithm.md

 > In this section you can either use a calculator with a $log$ function, or you
 > can leave the answer in terms of $log$.

-1. Tim is observing the rate at which bacterial multiply and he recorded some of his measurements in the table below:
+1. Tim is observing the rate at which bacteria multiply and he recorded some of his measurements in the table below:

    Day | Count